JamesZHANG-CN/HelloWord/pure-simple-date-formatter-with-locale-in-nodejs-env.md

 )
 ```

-Great features of the `ES2018` RegExp named capture groups(since nodejs v10.8.0 available), the codes should should more readable with v3:
+As of the `ES2018` RegExp named capture groups(since nodejs v10.8.0) available, the codes should more readable with v3:

 v3